derekxkwan/pdklist/README.md

-pdkl-fill - accumulate entries of a list pdkl-ref - get nth entry of a list pdkl-rfill - accumulate entries of a list in reverse pdkf-setf! - replace nth entry of a list with float
+pdkl-fill - accumulate entries of a list pdkl-ref - get nth entry of a list pdkl-rfill - accumulate entries of a list in reverse pdkl-setf! - replace nth entry of a list with float pdkl-swap - swap elements at two indices